 certbot will communicate with the Let’s Encrypt server, then run a challenge to verify that you control the domain you’re requesting a certificate for.
 The configuration will be updated, and Nginx will reload to pick up the new settings.

 certbot will wrap up with a message telling you the process was successful and where your certificates are stored:

 OutputIMPORTANT NOTES: - Congratulations!
-Your certificate and chain have been saved at /etc/letsencrypt/live/example.com/fullchain.pem.
-Your cert will expire on 2017-10-23.
+Your certificate and chain have been saved at: /etc/letsencrypt/live/your_domain/fullchain.pem Your key file has been saved at: /etc/letsencrypt/live/your_domain/privkey.pem Your certificate will expire on 2022-10-20.
 To obtain a new or tweaked version of this certificate in the future, simply run certbot again with the "certonly" option.
-To non-interactively renew *all* of your certificates, run "certbot renew" - Your account credentials have been saved in your Certbot configuration directory at /etc/letsencrypt.
-You should make a secure backup of this folder now.
-This configuration directory will also contain certificates and private keys obtained by Certbot so making regular backups of this folder is ideal. - If you like Certbot, please consider supporting our work by: Donating to ISRG / Let's Encrypt: https://letsencrypt.org/donate Donating to EFF: https://eff.org/donate-le
+To non-interactively renew *all* of your certificates, run "certbot renew" - If you like Certbot, please consider supporting our work by: Donating to ISRG / Let's Encrypt: https://letsencrypt.org/donate Donating to EFF: https://eff.org/donate-le

 Your certificates are downloaded, installed, and loaded.
 Try reloading your website using

 https:// and notice your browser’s security indicator.
 It should represent that the site is properly secured, usually with a green lock icon.

 Let’s Encrypt’s certificates are only valid for ninety days.
 This is to encourage users to automate their certificate renewal process.
 We’ll need to set up a regularly run command to check for expiring certificates and renew them automatically.

 To run the renewal check daily, we will use

 cron, a standard system service for running periodic jobs.
 We tell